nordic-institute/REST-adapter-service/README.md

 apt-get install rest-adapter-service
 ```
 Configure Rest Adapter Service using property files, see [Rest Adapter Service principles](documentation/Rest-Adapter-Service-principles.md).
-Service is enabled or disabled using system presets, which means that on a default Ubuntu 16 it be enabled (and start during boots).
+Service is enabled or disabled using system presets.
+On a typical Ubuntu 16 system it will be *enabled* (and start during boots).
 Start the service:
 ```shell
 service rest-adapter-service start